 Without a functioning left ventricle, the right side of the heart must perform the action of pumping blood to both the lungs as well as out to the rest of the body.
 Babies born with HLHS have a bluish appearance known as cyanosis as a result of mixing oxygen rich and oxygen poor blood.

 Because HLHS is complicated to repair, most babies need three or more surgeries after birth.
 The surgeries are risky and require a great deal of skill and management from a team of cardiac specialists.
-Carlos Mery, MD, UT Health Austin Congenital Heart Surgeon at the Texas Center for Pediatric and Congenital Heart Disease operating out of Dell Children’s Medical Center, specializes in the management of children and adults with congenital heart disease, including simple and complex heart defects like HLHS.
+Carlos Mery, MD, UT Health Austin Congenital Heart Surgeon in the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, specializes in the management of children and adults with congenital heart disease, including simple and complex heart defects like HLHS.

 “Hypoplastic left heart syndrome is uniformly fatal without surgery and this is one of the riskiest and most complex conditions we treat here at Dell Children’s,” says Dr. Mery.
 “We treat it with a series of three operations beginning with the Norwood within the first few weeks of life, followed by the Glenn about 4 to 6 months later, and then the Fontan performed 18 to 36 months after the Glenn.”

 - The Norwood procedure converts the right ventricle into the main ventricle pumping blood to both the lungs and the body.
 The main pulmonary artery and the aorta are connected and the main pulmonary artery is cut off from the two branching pulmonary arteries that direct blood to each side of the lungs.
 Instead, a connection called a shunt is placed between the pulmonary arteries and the aorta to supply blood to the lungs.